Buying real estate in Thailand?

 Is this residency temporary or permanent in Thailand right now?

-The official name of this permit is the Long-Term Resident Visa (LTR Visa), administered by the Thailand Board of Investment (BOI), and it falls under the non-immigrant visa category.
+Its official name is the Long-Term Resident (LTR) visa, administered by the Thailand Board of Investment (BOI), and it falls under the non-immigrant visa category rather than the permanent residence system.

-The key legal distinction in Thailand is that temporary residency (like the LTR visa) requires ongoing compliance with program conditions, while permanent residency (PR) grants you the right to stay indefinitely without annual renewals or condition monitoring.
+The key legal distinction in Thailand is that temporary residency (like the LTR) requires ongoing compliance with visa conditions and periodic renewal, while permanent residency (PR) is a separate status that lets you stay indefinitely without visa extensions.

 How long is the initial residency permit valid in Thailand in 2026?

-As of early 2026, the LTR visa is granted for an initial validity period of 5 years, with a built-in extension available for another 5 years if you continue to meet all the program requirements.
+As of early 2026, the LTR visa in Thailand is initially valid for 5 years, with a built-in option to extend for another 5 years, giving you up to 10 years of legal stay in total.

-The 5-year validity period begins from the date your LTR visa is issued (stamped in your passport), not from the date of your application submission or approval notification.
+The 5-year validity period begins from the date the LTR visa is endorsed in your passport, not from the date you first enter Thailand or the date your application was approved.

 How many times can I renew residency in Thailand?